Also Featured In

 The tradition of the duck march started following a hunting trip in 1932.
 The story goes that then-general manager of the hotel and his hunting buddies, along with their live decoy ducks, stopped in...
 Read More

 The tradition of the duck march started following a hunting trip in 1932.
 The story goes that then-general manager of the hotel and his hunting buddies, along with their live decoy ducks, stopped in the Peabody's ornate lobby bar for a glass or three of Jack Daniels.
 The guys thought it would be a hoot to let the decoys paddle around in the fountain of the lobby bar while they relived the hunt.
 A tradition was born.
-Anthony Petrina is the fifth duck master at the hotel; the job was created in the 1940's when a former Ringling Brothers Barnum & Bailey Circus animal trainer named Edward Pembroke offered to help deliver the ducks to and from the fountain each day.
+Jimmy Ogle, a Memphis icon and historian, is the sixth duck master at the hotel; the job was created in the 1940's when a former Ringling Brothers Barnum & Bailey Circus animal trainer named Edward Pembroke offered to help deliver the ducks to and from the fountain each day.
 That delivery soon turned into a full-fledged spectacle, with the ducks marching from their rooftop abode, into the elevator, down to the lobby, and across a red carpet into their watery daytime home.
 The ducks process at 11 a.m. and 5 p.m. daily.
 The ducks have appeared on the Oprah Winfrey Show and Sesame Street and have been featured in numerous publications, from Sports Illustrated to People.

 - Things to Do with Kids: "The ducks march at 11 a.m. and 5 p.m. daily; arrive early for the best photo opportunity - and to give your kids an increased chance of being chosen as the honorary Duckmaster."

 - Romantic Things to Do: "The ducks march at 11 a.m. and 5 p.m. daily; we prefer the 5 p.m. march so you can enjoy cocktails and dinner afterwards."